 - Tell officers if you think the other driver is drunk.
 The driver may deny it otherwise or try to cover up their lack of sobriety.
 Tell police your suspicions so they can administer a breath test or field sobriety test there at the scene and get the truth.

-- Water the drunk driver closely.
+- Watch the drunk driver closely.
 One way they may try to cover up that their intoxication is by hiding bottles, cans, signs of alcohol, or drug paraphernalia before police arrive.
 Watch them closely and note anything that seems suspicious.
 Drivers under the influence of drugs or alcohol will often walk off-balance, have slurred speech, or have bloodshot eyes.
-They may also show signs of aggression, so keep you distance to protect yourself until police arrive.
+They may also show signs of aggression, so keep your distance to protect yourself until police arrive.

 - Take pictures and video.
 Don’t be afraid to pull out your phone and record the other driver doing anything weird.
 If they start up a conversation with you, record that too.
 You’ll also want to document any physical harm and damage from the accident.
 Take pictures on your phone of any injuries, right after the accident and in the days that follow, as well as damage to your vehicle or other possessions.